Queens Village, New York

 Degree Program:Nonprofit Management MNM, Public Administration MPA Dual Degree Track

-Jean-Noel attributes his success at the university to the professors and advisors who helped guide him along the way.
-He describes how Burnett Honors College Dean Sheila Gutiérrez de Piñeres is always willing to lend a helping hand and go the extra mile to help employees and students under her charge.
+Jean-Noel attributes his success at the university and beyond to the professors and advisors who helped guide him along the way.
+He describes how Burnett Honors College Dean Sheila Gutiérrez de Piñeres was always willing to lend a helping hand and go the extra mile to help employees and students under her charge.
 He also describes how Ms. Mirtha Bailey took him under her wing when he first arrived at UCF.
 “If everyone had a mentor like her, failure would be extinct,” he says.
 Dr. Gregg Buckingham was another significant influence throughout his studies and was the first and last hand he shook over the course of his undergraduate journey.
 “I had many mentors that helped guide me through the terrifying experience of college and I wish to be a mentor for others,” he says.

 - 2022 Order of Pegasus inductee